jdesive/textmd/README.md

 # TextMd Markdown Editor
-A quick and simple markdown editor written in Java with a dark theme to reduce eye strain.
+A markdown editor written in Java with a dark theme to reduce eye strain.
 TextMd also supports exporting to multiple different file types, see *Markdown Export Types* for more info.

 ## Features